 Critical philosopher Ivan Illich writes that bicycles enable people to "become masters of their own movements without blocking those of their fellows."
 Of all modes of transport, the bicycle consumes the least energy carrying humans a given distance.

 Choosing to travel by bicycle disobeys the growth economy's unwritten mandate to continually speed up the pace of life.
 Political scientist-anthropologist James C. Scott might call it an act of everyday resistance -- especially if we ride bikes every day.

 Cycling to our jobs, schools, errands, and gatherings demands that we reorganize our lives to accommodate longer travel times and the occasional soaking rain, while cycling to destinations on the other side of the world requires letting go of other aspirations for months at a time.
 Yet traveling slowly, with human power, allows one to palpably experience every centimeter of the journey.
 Bicycling brings us into the present, each unexpected bump in the road thwarting our trained urge to multitask.

-While this was straightforward project, using a simple input-output model that linearly relates economic activity to carbon emissions, it made a big impact on me.
-I came to realize that addressing climate change isn’t just about cleaner sources of energy, sustainable transportation, and efficient agriculture.
-It’s about consuming and producing less, and much differently, too.
+While this was a simple project, using a simplified input-output model that linearly relates economic activity to carbon emissions made a big impact on me.
+I came to realize that addressing climate change isn't just about cleaner sources of energy, sustainable transportation, and efficient agriculture.
+It's about consuming and producing less, and much differently, too.